EragonpeerGynt/Tabletop_Dice_Master/Rule_Books/Core_Rulebook/Birthright.md

 ## Stonborne

 For some life infused golems and for others living libraries of ages passed.
-One thing is for certain they are all born from stone that their gods infuse with life and singular purpose to achieve something great in their life before returning to the bedrock.
+One thing is for certain: they are all born from stone that their gods infuse with life and singular purpose to achieve something great in their life before returning to the bedrock.

 ### Stoneborne - Outsider

-Static increase: Intelegence
+Static increase: Intelligence
 Free increase: any one (1) of: Agility, Constitution
 Mobility: 5
 Vitality: 1d6+1
-Passive: They gain ability to wear any type of light or medium armor
+Passive: They gain ability to wear any type of light or medium armor.

 ### Stoneborne - Forgotten